Geraldine Knatz: Education

-Knatz graduated with a B.Sc. in Zoology from Rutgers University in 1973.
+Knatz graduated with a B.Sc. in zoology from Rutgers University in 1973.
 She received M.Sc. in Environmental Engineering in 1977 and Ph.D. in Biological Sciences in 1979 from the University of Southern California.
 She completed the Global Logistics Professional (GLP) program at California State University, Long Beach at Long Beach in 2000.

 Career

 Knatz began working as a Marine Environmental Specialist at the Port of Los Angeles.
 In 1981, she moved to head the environmental office at the Port of Long Beach.
-She served as the Director of Planning for the Port of Long Beach from 1988 to 1999 and was promoted to the position of Managing Director in 1999.
-Subsequently, she served as the Executive Director at the Port of Los Angeles from 2006 to 2014.
+She served as the Director of Planning for the Port of Long Beach from 1988 to 1999 and was promoted to the position of managing director in 1999.
+Subsequently, she served as the executive director at the Port of Los Angeles from 2006 to 2014.
 She was the first woman to be appointed Chief Executive of the Port of Los Angeles.
 She made a significant impact on the port region through the development and implementation of the first San Pedro Bay Ports Clean Air Action Plan (CAAP), and the Clean Truck Program.
 The clean truck program banned non-compliant trucks from access to the port, a right that she helped in defending in the U.S. Supreme Court.

-Knatz started her academic career as an Instructor of Environmental Engineering at University of Southern California in 1981.
-She concurrently held an appointment as an Adjunct Professor in the Center for Public Policy at the California State University, and American Military University between 1985 and 2004.
-As of 2014, she is a Professor of the Practice of Engineering and Policy at the University of Southern California.
+Knatz started her academic career as an instructor of Environmental Engineering at University of Southern California in 1981.
+She concurrently held an appointment as an adjunct professor in the Center for Public Policy at the California State University, and American Military University between 1985 and 2004.
+As of 2014, she is a professor of the Practice of Engineering and Policy at the University of Southern California.

 Research

 Knatz has authored numerous publications including scholarly journals, book chapters, and books and her research works span seaport policy and management with respect to environmentalism, maritime transportation, and seaport sustainability.

+Her research at USC has focused on the drivers and implication of the automation of port container terminals.